zuluchaka/tradingplan/trendline_strategy.md

 - A Trendline is VALID as long as it is NOT intersected SIGNIFICANTLY and Price continues to obey it.

-- A Trendline is INVALID when it is interesected SIGNIFICANTLY (The trend has probably changed) - Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart
+- A Trendline is INVALID when it is interesected SIGNIFICANTLY (The trend has probably changed)

+  >>- Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart
+  >>- Verify the length of the candlestick that closed ABOVE the downward trendline or BELOW the upward trendline
+  >>- Verify the close on 1H and 4H chart

 > Will The Trendline HOLD or Not?